AAA: What Are The Best Essential Oils For Cleaning?

 And when crafting your own cleaners, be sure to consider other household members such as young children and pets.
 If you’re unsure if an essential oil is safe for children, check the label on the bottle.
 A safe oil will have an “OK For Kids 2+” symbol on it.
 You can also find out which Edens Garden synergy blends are safe for kids here.
 Safe guidelines for furry family members can be found here.

 At Edens Garden, we have plenty of options for keeping your home clean the natural and green way.
-From deodorizing, non-toxic room sprays to natural bar soaps, EG is a one-stop-shop for sustainable, natural solutions for you and your home.
+From essential oils for cleaning, deodorizing, non-toxic room sprays to natural bar soaps, EG is a one-stop-shop for sustainable, natural solutions for you and your home.

 - Man, Adrian.
 “Antimicrobial Activity of Six Essential Oils Against a Group of Human Pathogens: A Comparative Study.”
 PubMed Central (PMC), 1 Mar.
 2019, www.ncbi.nlm.nih.gov/pmc/articles/PMC6471180